 Applications are now being accepted for the 2018/2019 academic year.

 Applications should be made through Queen Mary University of London.

 Postgraduate Admissions Office, School of Biological and Chemical Sciences, Queen Mary, University of London

 A number of bursaries are available for students accepted to study on the MSc in Plant and Fungal Taxonomy, Diversity and Conservation for the 2018–19 academic year.

-The value of the bursaries are up to £10,000 and can be used towards the appropriate tuition fees and other costs.
+Five bursaries up to the value of £10,000 each are available.
+The funds can be used towards the appropriate tuition fees and other costs.

 Applicants must have received an offer of a place on the Plant and Fungal Taxonomy Diversity and Conservation MSc programme for the 2018–19 academic year.
 Applicants who have received a conditional offer are also eligible to apply but, if awarded a bursary, they must fulfil all conditions of the offer no later than 31 August 2018.